identity-box/identity-box/workspaces/homepage/src/pages/developers/03_SettingUpIdentityBoxOnRaspberryPi.md

 ## Identity Service

-As a final step we install Identity Service.
+Another step is to install and start the Identity Service.

+> After changing the service architecture on the Identity Box, the name of the Identity Service package has changed.
+The old `@identity-box/idservice` is depreciated and has been split into two new, lighter packages: `@identity-box/identity-service` and
+`@identity-box/box-office`.

-> Until recently, we used Firebase as to _fake_ IPNS name resolution (a temporary solution to IPNS resolution problems).
+> In the past, we used Firebase as to _fake_ IPNS name resolution (a temporary solution to IPNS resolution problems).
 We currently experiment with using native IPFS _pubsub_ functionality to secure reliable and fast name resolution without resorting to external, centralized services.
 For the time being, as a reference, we keep the documentation on how to setup Firebase service in the [appendix](#appendix---ipns-with-firebase).
-The last version of `@identity-box/idservice` that uses Firebase is `0.1.23`.
+The last version of `@identity-box/idservice` that uses Firebase is `0.1.23` and is no longer compatible with the new service architecture on the Identity Box.
+If you have question about using Firebase to mimic IPNS, please contact us.

 First please make sure the the following environment variables are defined: